MikeHopcroft/data-flow/src/lib/NEW_TODO.md

 * New
+  * Allow trailing comma in object literals
+  * Allow empty element in array literals (undefined)
+  * Why do ASTNodes have a position?
   * BUG?: object with one property
   * BUG? cycle detection in resolve
+  * Consider pre-tokenizing alternative lexer rule (instead of retokenizing)
   * YAML to JS converter
-  * Allow trailing comma in object literals
-  * Allow empty element in array literals (undefined)
   * .
 Update top-level README.md
   * Warnings and errors stored in Program
   * Canonicalize aliases with hashes